 For example, there are major differences between

-- The so-called Islamic State (IS)
+Flag of the Islamic State (IS)

 The Islamic State is notorious for its violence and terrorism.
 Representing mainstream Islamism, the Muslim Brotherhood strongly disavows the violence of IS.
 The Brotherhood seeks to work within the democratic process, though it may have a latent hostility to non-Muslim minorities.
 More encouraging is Tunisia’s Ennahda.
 Despite its Brotherhood ties, it’s been called “the mildest and most democratic Islamist party in history.”[1]
 The Justice and Development Party takes a far more heavy-handed approach than Ennahada, although the former holds the latter in high regard.